d12frosted/elpa-mirror/gnu/auctex-readme.txt

 WYSIWYG (what you see is what you get) sometimes is considered all the rage, sometimes frowned upon.
 Do we really want it?
 Wrong question.
 The right question is _what_ we want from it.
-Except when finetuning the layout, we don’t want to use printer fonts for on-screen text editing.
+Except when finetuning the layout, we don't want to use printer fonts for on-screen text editing.
 The low resolution and contrast of a computer screen render all but the coarsest printer fonts (those for low-quality newsprint) unappealing, and the margins and pagination of the print are not wanted on the screen, either.
-On the other hand, more complex visual compositions like math formulas and tables can’t easily be taken in when seen only in the source.  preview-latex strikes a balance: it only uses graphic renditions of the output for certain, configurable constructs, does this only when told, and then right in the source code.
+On the other hand, more complex visual compositions like math formulas and tables can't easily be taken in when seen only in the source.  preview-latex strikes a balance: it only uses graphic renditions of the output for certain, configurable constructs, does this only when told, and then right in the source code.
 Switching